 Contrary to the misconception that crankbaits are "do nothing" or "cast and crank" lures, how these baits are retrieved dramatically affects their productivity level.
 Granted, a standard retrieve will attract fish on many occasions, but it is the non-traditional retrieves that will land you a spot on the top of the winner's podium.

-There are countless conditions that anglers face everyday on the water.
+There are countless conditions that anglers face every day on the water.
 The key to success is determining where, why, and how to catch lunker bass.
 Crankbaits allow you to cover more water and work the entire water column.

-A great deal of the problem is alleviated by simply choosing the proper lure.
+A great deal of the problems is alleviated by simply choosing the proper lure.
 Baits with square bills and wide wobbles have better obstacle avoidance.
 The design of these baits will allow the angler to slowly work the bait through a labyrinth of branches with very minimal snagging.
 Using a shorter rod will also allow you to make more precision casts.
-In this situation, reach for a 6' medium or medium heavy power All Star rod and Pflueger President low profile reel.
+In this situation, reach for a 6' medium or medium-heavy power All Star rod and Pflueger President low profile reel.
 The short rod and smooth casting reel make it possible to squeeze the lure into very tight spaces.

 When approaching an area with thick cover, analyze the area thoroughly to determine the most likely holding area for bass.
 Once this is established, cast the bait as deep into the cover as possible.
 Begin your retrieve at a steady pace until the lure approaches an obstacle.
 Immediately after making contact with the cover, pause your retrieve and allow the bait to float back towards the surface.
 When the bait has raised high enough to clear the obstacle, begin a very slow retrieve until the bait has passed the cover.
-You can then increase the speed of your retrieve to allow the bait to work at a deeper depth.
+You can then increase your retrieve speed to allow the bait to work at a deeper depth.
 This process can be repeated multiple times through the densest of fish-holding cover.

 Until next time, Fish Hard and Fish Often.